RasaHQ/rasa/docs/tutorial.rst

 - **config**: configuration of the machine learning model
 - **data**: file or folder that contains the training data.
 You may instead specify a URL from which to fetch training data with the ``--url`` option.
-If you also need an authentication token, use the ``--token`` option in addition.
 - **path**: output path where the model is persisted to

 If you want to know more about the parameters, there is an overview of the